-Through a Q&A with Original Travel, Alex Walker in Tanzania shares his experience and knowledge of a safari holiday in Tanzania...
+Through a Q&A with Original Travel, Alex Walker shares his experience and knowledge of a safari holiday in Tanzania...

 What is the weirdest thing/moment you've ever encountered on safari?

 I was driving through Southern Sudan with a group of Zande in the back of the vehicle, when they suddenly caught sight of a pangolin and all leapt off, hooting and hollering all the way to its den, whereupon three of them hurled themselves straight down its hole after it.

 What has been your scariest moment while on safari... and how do you stay safe on safari?